Christmas puzzles stacked on shelf sitting next to ceramic Christmas tree.

 Inside: Looking for the best Christmas puzzles for your holiday break or annual Christmas puzzle tradition?
 Choose from these best-rated puzzles and enjoy “puzzling” all December long.

-Puzzles are also one of my fondest memories of time spent with my father, who passed away unexpectedly last year.
+Puzzles are also one of my fondest memories of time spent with my father, who passed away suddenly and unexpectedly at age 67 just before the Pandemic.

 We both loved a good challenge, and we often spent the most time at the puzzle table.
 There’s nothing quite like the satisfaction of a puzzle piece finally finding it’s proper place.

-A tradition that doesn’t involve sweets or screens – just good old-fashioned fun.
+In his honor, I’ve instituted a Christmas puzzle family tradition.
+A tradition that doesn’t involve sweets or screens – just good old-fashioned togetherness and fun (if you like puzzles, of course).

-Have you ever been halfway through a puzzle only to have little hands sneak in and sweep hours or hard work onto the floor?
-Maddening.
+Have you ever been halfway through a puzzle only to have little hands sneak in and sweep hours of hard work onto the floor?
+It.is.maddening.

-Because of the puzzler wreckers, I’ve avoided instituting a Christmas puzzle tradition until now.
+Because of the puzzler wreckers, I avoided instituting a Christmas puzzle tradition for a long time.
 We also never had the space to keep a puzzle out for multiple days.

-The nice thing about puzzles, too, is you can pass them along to another family when you’re finished.
+The nice thing about puzzles, too, is you could pass them along to another family when you’re finished.
+Or, if you love puzzles as much as we do, you could keep the good ones and create a Christmas puzzle collection.

 You Might Also Like: 7 Christmas Traditions to Skip This Year (for Yourself & the Planet)